Propafenone is used to treat irregular heartbeats. Treatment with it will be started by a heart specialist.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Arythmol® 150 mg and 300 mg Tablets; BGP Products Ltd., The electronic Medicines Compendium.
-Dated February 2015.
+Manufacturer's PIL, Arythmol® 150 mg and 300 mg Tablets; Mylan Products Ltd, The electronic Medicines Compendium.
+Dated August 2020.